 It is easy to confuse milk marketing contracts with a futures contract as described above.
-An indication of futures hedges is when more than two marketing contracts exist for milk production.
+An indication of futures hedges is when more than two marketing contracts are recorded for milk production.
 (A producer almost never sells to more than two milk buyers.)
 Futures contracts are NOT marketing contracts.
 They should be recorded like the crop hedges mentioned above.
-The sale of the commodity (milk) should be recorded as a marketing contract in Section 20 or a cash sale in Section 11.
-Any profit or loss from these futures contracts are recorded in Section 27, Item 5j as "all other farm related sources of income".
+The sale of the commodity (milk) should be recorded as a marketing contract in Section 25 or a cash sale in Section 15.
+Any profit or loss from these futures contracts are recorded in Section 29, Item 5j as "all other farm related sources of income".

-Grain Delivered With High Moisture:
+Grain Delivered with High Moisture:

-There may be seasons, where a number of operators will deliver grains that exceed the moisture standard for that commodity.
-The amount operations are paid are affected by two different methods: Shrink and Dock (an additional fee for drying).
+In some seasons some operators may deliver grains that exceed the moisture standard for that commodity.
+The amount operations are paid are affected by two different methods: shrink and dock (an additional fee for drying).
 They are handled differently when it comes to prices/amount received as well as marketing charges.